arange/arange.github.io/privacy_tips.md

 However, reusing passwords has its pitfalls.
 If one website happens to get hacked in a data breach, malicious actors can then use compromise credentials that are used across multiple websites.
 Meanwhile, weak passwords can be too easily guessed/cracked in a short period of time via brute-force dictionary attacks.

+Here are some [quick tips](https://www.oaic.gov.au/individuals/privacy-fact-sheets/general/privacy-fact-sheet-8-ten-tips-to-protect-your-privacy#protect-yourself-online) from Australian Governent as well.

 ### Softwares recommended
+_**Note that most of password managers has to be paid to allow syncing between different platforms (e.g. Mac/Android/Windows).**_

 - 1Password
 - LastPass
+- Secrets
+- DashLane

 # Level 3: For the security-conscious